 - a.
 Parents/Guardians must call the Attendance Office before 10:30 AM on each day of absence.
 When reporting the absence, please provide the student's name, student's ID number, and the reason for the absence.
 Failure to do this will result in a truant absence. - b.
 In order to more conveniently report your student's absence, calls can be made at any time to an answering machine at (630) 469-8600 Option 1 or (630) 942-7480. - 2.
 Excused Absences (District 87 recognizes the following as valid reasons for excused absences) - a.
 A student's personal illness. - b.
-A serious illness and/or death in the immediate family. - c.
-A family emergency situation. - d.
+A student's mental/behavioral health need. - c.
+A serious illness and/or death in the immediate family. - d.
+A civic event. - e.
+A family emergency situation. - f.
 An observance of a Religious Holiday.